LibraryOfCongress/api.congress.gov/Documentation/CommitteeEndpoint.md

    		- `<citation>` (e.g., H. Rept.
 109-570)
    			- The citation of the report issued by the committee.
    		- `<url>` (e.g., https://api.congress.gov/v3/committeeReport/109/HRPT/570)
    			- A referrer URL to the committee report item in the API.
-Documentation for the committee report endpoint is in progress.
+Documentation for the committee report endpoint is available [here](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/Documentation/CommitteeReportEndpoint.md).
    		- `<updateDate>` (e.g., 2021-07-10 16:19:06+00:00)
    			- The date of update in Congress.gov.
 ### Bills Level